data-gymnasia/courses/content/data-and-society/content.md

 ::: .exercise
 **Exercise**

 With the following exercise, we aim to accomplish three goals: (i) learn more about biases in word embeddings, (ii) learn how to read technical papers, and (iii) begin to write brief summaries for a general non-expert audience.
-The tasks are to read the word-embeddings paper referenced above and (ii) write an article that summarizes its content for a general audience.
+The tasks are to first read the word-embeddings paper referenced above and second, write a 300-500 word article that summarizes its content for a general audience.
 Upload your article via this [Google Form](https://forms.gle/G9BRkw9KunZSbyAN9)

 :::